plcarmel/cryptic-sequences/README.md

 # cryptic-sequences

+Note: The library is close to being production ready, but it is not there yet.
+It is a matter of days, though, before the first release is built.

 ## What

-"cryptic-sequences" is a library that allows one to generate a pseudo-random numbers generator (PRNG) that return numbers that are guaranteed to be unique.
+"cryptic-sequences" is a Kotlin multiplatform library that allows one to generate a pseudo-random numbers generator (PRNG) that return numbers that are guaranteed to be unique.
 They are part of a growing family of so-called *splittable* pseudo-random number generators (PRNG).
 Links to relevant papers are provided at the end of the document.

 *cryptic-sequences* sacrifices speed for flexibility and simplicity.
 It can generate PRNGs that have periods covering all the *words* that can be generated with *n* digits of a given base.
 Despite its simplicity,